At Waiuku Primary School we have a proud tradition of offering leadership opportunities to our Year Eight students through our Head Student programme.

 Head Students have an important role within the school.
 They organise and lead the fortnightly Monday morning assembly.
 They are also the representatives of our school at community events such as the Waiuku ANZAC parade.

-We are very pleased to have Kayla Sutton as Head Girl and Ioane Kapeli as Head Boy in 2020.
+We are very pleased to have as Head Girl Elsie Jameson-Mann and Marcus MacLeod as Head Boy in 2021

 At Waiuku Primary School we have a strong tradition of offering leadership opportunities to our Year Eight students as Whānau Leaders.